dsohk/rancher-devsecops-workshop/docs/part-1.md

 Your Rancher Server URL: https://rancher.13.232.154.67.sslip.io Bootstrap Password: 4rfkljvwb6ldbplfgfjg6tppwggbsq56mgl9npntltn4qpc6dhv9nf
 ```
 By pass the invalid SSL certificate warning, you should be prompted a `Welcome to Rancher` page.
-Provide the bootstrap password generated during setup.Hit `Log in with Local User`.
+Provide the bootstrap password generated during setup.
+Hit `Log in with Local User`

 ![Rancher UI](./Images-10-13-2021/part1-step3-3-1-rancher-ui-welcome-rancher-using-bootstrapp-password-pg1.png)

+Following page will be presented with
-Once logged in, you can setup your own administrative password, accept the Terms and Conditions, leave the rest of settings as default to continue.
+a) You can setup your own administrative password  by selecting `Set a specific password to use`

-Accept the given IP as your Rancher Server URL to continue.
+b) You will be presented with Rancher URL
+Accept the Terms and Conditions

 ![Rancher UI](./Images-10-13-2021/part1-step3-3-rancher-ui-change-rancher-password-post-initial-login-and-rnacher-url-pg2.png)